Arik Einstein: Early years and Nahal Army Troupe

-Before joining the army, Einstein, a sports enthusiast and an athlete throughout his teenage years, was interested in becoming a military fitness instructor.
+Before joining the army, Einstein, a sports enthusiast and an athlete throughout his teenage years, thought about becoming a military fitness instructor.
 However, due to his poor eyesight, his father encouraged him to try out for the army band.
-After a few auditions, Einstein was accepted to the prestigious and highly regarded Nahal Brigade army band, which historically paved the way for many of Israel's most talented and successful musicians.
+After a few auditions, Einstein was accepted to the prestigious and highly regarded Nahal Brigade army troupe, which historically paved the way for many of Israel's most talented and successful musicians.
 Despite his shyness, Einstein's unique voice and singing was quickly noticed and he was picked soon thereafter to perform a few solo songs, with "Ruach Stav" ("Autumn Wind") the most prominent one.

 Rise to prominence

 In 1959, after his release from the IDF, Einstein joined Batzal Yarok (the Green Onion band) and the Sambation theatre.
 In 1960, he released his first solo album.
 He sang in a band under the pseudonym "Ari Goren".
 In the Yarkon Bridge Trio, he performed with Yehoram Gaon, Benny Amdursky and later Israel Gurion.
 In 1964, he played in the comedy film Sallah Shabbati, along with Chaim Topol, who was also from the Green Onion band.